ccao-data/data-architecture/documentation/design-docs/data-catalog.md

 * Documentation will be rebuilt by running `dbt docs generate` from the root of the folder.
 * Documentation will be hosted as a static site on S3 with a CloudFront CDN.
-* We will define a helper script in the repo to update documentation.
+* We will define a helper script in the repository to update documentation.
 * As an optional improvement, we may decide to incorporate docs generation and upload into a CI/CD step (GitHub Action).